thinkcz/history-ihateyou/README.md

-# history-ihateyou
+# IHateYou
-Remover for I love you virus
+Remover for I love you virus, Delphi, 20years old ;)